 Time is moving forward.
 But still, here the boy and girl only do marriages arranged by their parents or their relatives, in which the bridegroom is agreeable.

-Every caste, religion, and group in India has its own special way of the marriage ceremony.
+Every caste, religion, and group in India has its own special way of marriage ceremony.
 Seven rounds in front of Hindu fire that take seven people, And the Sikh people take turns in front of the holy light of Shri Guru Granth Sahib.

 In India, marriage means supporting one’s whole life with your partner.